w3c/wot-architecture/USE-CASES/govtech-health-monitoring.md

 ### Comments:

 * May be additional requirements for privacy since images of people and their health status is involved.
-* Different sub-use cases: immediate alerts vs agreggate data gathering
+* Different sub-use cases: immediate alerts or actions vs. aggregate data gathering